 New Orleans, as a city, has a long and illustrious reputation as a place of mystery, the unusual, and the odd.
 In such a city of wide and eclectic tastes, the New Orleans Historic Voodoo Museum fits right in.

-Founded in 1972 by Charles Massicot Gandolfo, a local artist with a passion for all things Voodoo, the small museum has been inducting its visitors into the mystical and occult for almost forty years.
+Founded in 1972 by Charles Massicot Gandolfo, a local artist with a passion for all things Voodoo, the small museum has been inducting its visitors into the mystical and occult for almost half a century.

 There are several different branches of Voodoo.
 The museum concentrates on what is known commonly as Louisiana Voodoo or New Orleans Voodoo.